 There’s nothing quite like packing up the family and hitting the open road for any of these summer family road trips!
-If you’re looking for some ideas on where to go, we’ve got you covered.
+If you’re looking for some ideas on where to go, when you’ve exhausted your list of getaways in Dallas, we’ve got you covered.

 Dallas > Big Bend National Park

 The first stop on our list is the beautiful Big Bend National Park.
 This park is full of incredible hiking trails, breathtaking views, and plenty of opportunities to spot some wildlife.

 If you’re looking for a little bit of everything, Big Bend is the perfect place for your family road trip.

 Timing is important: the best time of the year for this road trip is the cooler months.
 When Plano Mom, Mel, visited it was Thanksgiving break.

 With this family road trip, wherever you are close to Plano, Frisco area, you’ll be driving from the Dallas area, and likely around the North side of Fort Worth, in Tarrant County, around 180 miles to your first stop at Abilene.